kajusK/Darkstar-Mk.II/User_guide.md

 ### Programming mode

 In this mode, current level selected can be changed for each LED.
 Up button cycles SPOT LED levels, Down is for FLOOD.
-Holding Down toggles RED LED.
+Holding Down toggles RED LED, holding up toggles WHITE LED.

 Programming mode is left automatically after 2,5 seconds of inactivity.
 Return is followed by 1 slow blink.